tddapps/blog/_posts/2016-01-30-Compiler-Warning-CS0659.md

 [Compiler Warning (level 3) CS0659](https://msdn.microsoft.com/en-us/library/xxhbfytk.aspx) is straightforward and direct to the point: If you override `Equals` you need to override `GetHashCode`.

 ##The Problem
-This is not one of those warnings that can safely be ignored. [^warning_levels] It will come back to bite you in the ass.
+This is not one of those warnings that can safely be ignored. [^warning_levels] It will come back to bite you.
 Let's consider the following usages of the `Dog` class.

 {% highlight csharp %}
 var dogShelter = new Dictionary<Dog, int>{